TMoore89/ENSEKTest/TestResponses.md

 - Validation of credentials
 - Retaining details between page and accounts
 - Ensuring the page is correctly navigatable
+- Checking the subdomains for potential phishing vulnerabilities

 Each of these ad hoc exploratory methods generate further test cases beyond following the initial scope of the investigation so it would be harder to outline in detail beforehand beyond listing initial concerns and areas to target.